THE ANSWER TO MY POP QUIZ IS: MEMPHIS, TENNESSEE.

 In Memphis is St. Jude Children’s Research Hospital.
-Over the weekend, I celebrated its 50thanniversary along with my family, fellow fundraisers, doctors, clinicians, and patients!
+Over the weekend, I celebrated its 50th anniversary of the hospital along with my family, fellow fundraisers, doctors, clinicians, and patients!
 It was a momentous occasion.

-When my grandfather, Danny Thomas, founded St. Jude in 1962 he hoped to create an institution that would save lives of children worldwide because he believed that no child should die in the dawn of life.
+You may be wondering what the connection is!
+Well, my grandfather, Danny Thomas, founded St. Jude in 1962.
+He hoped to help save lives of children worldwide because he believed that no child should die in the dawn of life.

 And from its humble roots 50 years ago, St. Jude has become an internationally renowned hospital and research center finding cures for pediatric cancer and sickle cell as well as developing vaccines for deadly pneumonia’s and influenza.
 And that’s not all – not even close.